 INSERTstatements will be generated to roll back DELETE operations that are tracked.

-After the binlogs are parsed, select the change records that you want to roll
+- After the binary logs are parsed, select the change records that you want to roll

 back and click Export Rollback Script.

-You can also perform the following operations:
+Note You can also perform the following operations:

 - Select multiple change records and export the rollback statements for these records at a time.
 By default, each page displays 10 records.
 A maximum of 200 records can be displayed on each page.
 You can specify the number of records to be displayed per page as needed.